+Please give details of any current or proposed adjoining land use functioning of a school or early years & childcare facility, detract to associated with the establishment at risk. •

+Please give any other details you know about, that may make this years & childcare facility or may add to the cost of building or esta

+DECLARATION

-Please give details of any current or proposed adjoining land use a functioning of a school or early years & childcare facility, detract for associated with the establishment at risk.
-Diagonalisa anno athan dataile nan Ingara aire at that may be a land manifold for a selection Please give any other details you know about, that may make this years & childcare facility or may add to the cost of building or esta - DECLARATION I confirm that the information I have given represents full disclosu re of the facts and I have taken all necessary steps to ensure it is accurate beyond reasonable doubt Should any information become evident in the future, that may have altered the response I have give County Council's attention Immediately. en, I will bring these facts to Essex , SIGNED: Print Name ON BEHALF OF: DATE:
+I confirm that the information I have given represents full disclosure necessary steps to ensure it is accurate beyond reasonable doubt evident in the future, that may have altered the response I have given County Council's attention Immediately. .
+Should any information become

+Print

+SIGNED: Name

+ON BEHALF OF:

+DATE: